numicator/r_data_processing/README.md

  - Concept of an RStudio project.

 ## Data types in R, and type conversions.
+ - Atomic vectors of integer, numeric (double), character, complex, and logical types.
- - Atomic vectors.
+ - Attributes.
  - Type conversions and coercions.
  - Working with date and date-time formats.

-## Working with files:
- - How to organize your directory structure.
+   - Formating date and date-time.
+   - The _POSIXct_ and _POSIXlt_ date-time formats.

+## Data processing:
- - Downloading files form the web.
+ - Reading data files - the family of read.xxxx functions.
- - Reading data files.
+ - Checking your data for errors and inconsistences.
+ - Data corection - finding and replacing values using subsetting.
- - Writing dta files.
+ - Writing data files.

 ```
 Exercise 1: Processing of a 'dirty' dataset - finding and correcting errors.